Doesn't seem familiar? Jump to the "Ultra" help about types of items in the gradebook.

 When you create a gradable item in your course, a gradebook item is created automatically.
 If you want to rename it or change student access, select the title in the gradebook.

 If you open attendance from the Course Content page, you can add attendance to your gradebook.

 Doesn't seem familiar?
 Jump to the "Original" help about manually created grade columns.

 For manually added items, no submissions exist.
 You assign scores and feedback on the student list page.
-Manually added items with scores are posted immediately.
-If you made the item visible to students, they can see their grades.

 In your course gradebook, you can add a new item in the item list or student grid view.

 - Select the plus sign wherever you want to add an item and select Add Item.